neondatabase/website/content/docs/introduction/high-availability.md

 ![Neon architecture diagram](/docs/introduction/neon_architecture_4.jpg)

-The diagram highlights the separation of compute (Postgres endpoints) from storage (Safekeepers, Pageservers, and cloud object storage).
-Compute reliability is maintained by our ability to spin up near-instant computes, while storage redundancy involves replication of data across [Availability Zones](https://en.wikipedia.org/wiki/Availability_zone) within a region.

-## What high availability means to us

-Based on the separation of storage from compute, we can break HA into two main parts:
+Based on this separation of storage from compute, we can break HA into two main parts:

 - **Compute resiliency** &#8212; _Keeping your application continuously connected_